 The development of strategic principles for affordable housing will allow Council to coordinate the delivery of affordable housing dwellings throughout the LGA by setting out Council's expectations and goals, such as the preferred size, quality and typology of dwellings.
-The principles would sit within the local strategic planning statement and be utilised as a source of 'best practice' to guide the design and delivery of affordable housing dwellings and affordable housing developments.
+The principles would sit within the Local Strategic Planning Statement and be utilised as a source of 'best practice' to guide the design and delivery of affordable housing dwellings and affordable housing developments.

-Draft, develop, and deliver strategic principles for affordable housing to guide development applications, planning proposals and planning agreements which involve affordable housing in the LGA.
-These principles will be embedded within the local strategic planning statement.
+Draft, develop and deliver strategic principles for affordable housing to guide development applications, planning proposals and planning agreements that involve affordable housing in the LGA.
+These principles will be informed by community/industry feedback and embedded within the Local Strategic Planning Statement.